russelljjarvis/ScienceAccessibility/README.md

 Excepting for the scraping the wikipedia (which has bot friendly policies), it's a bad idea to surf raw ie to only use: `urllib`, or `requests`, as these resource grabbers are sure fire bot give aways.
 `Selenium`, `Google Scrape` (uses Selenium), and `delver Crawler`, are the surfing clothes people use; they work together to prolong a period feigned humanhood.
 The downloading of pdf's as opposed to html usually is fine without a fake humancentric browser (that acts like it is storing cookies), but this does not seem to cause any problems.

-# What about Code Cognitive Complexity?
+## What about Code Cognitive Complexity?
 The project takes measures to minimize that also.
+See the codeComplexity directory.